 "Not only are the volunteers donating their own money to support the project, they are also becoming the best ambassadors.
 By passionately sharing their experiences, relatives, friends and colleagues are motivated to become part of the adventure in their own way," he said.

 Part of the adventure and part of the fight, to give everyone a chance to drink clean water.

 Filmed and edited by Anshul Tiwari

-Produced by Joshua Lye
+Produced and written by Joshua Lye